 “The area in the Upper Loire between Briare and Sancerre is a true bikers’ paradise,” says Tour Guide Susan Kovalick of the barge Meanderer.
 “It is a part of the fabulous network of biking paths and trails known as La Loire à Vélo.
 Ask us to organize a guided biking tour of any length or duration!”

 Ultimately, the Barge Ladies are delighted to suggest barge cruises with robust cycling opportunities as a popular option for groups of active guests.
-From spontaneous and leisurely rides along the canal’s towpath to advanced cycling routes in national parks, luxury barge cruises in France focusing on biking and barging are available in 2022 and 2023.
-Contact a Barge Lady today to chat about your “wheely” fun barge cruise!
+From spontaneous and leisurely rides along the canal’s towpath to advanced cycling routes in national parks, luxury barge cruises offering biking and barging are the most fun on two wheels anyone can have in France!